Generic Name: methamphetamine (METH-am-FET-a-meen)

 If OVERDOSE is suspected:

-Store Desoxyn at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store Desoxyn at room temperature, below 86 degrees F (30 degrees C).
 Store away from heat, moisture, and light.
 Keep in a tightly closed container.
 Do not store in the bathroom.
 Keep Desoxyn out of the reach of children and away from pets.

 - If you have any questions about Desoxyn, please talk with your doctor, pharmacist, or other health care provider.